nextcloud/documentation/developer_manual/app/gettingstarted.rst

 Enable debugging mode
 ---------------------
+.. note:: Do not enable this for production!
+Only for developement!

 To disable JavaScript and CSS caching you'll have to turn on debugging in :file:`owncloud/config/config.php` by adding this to the end of the file::

   DEFINE('DEBUG', true);